-Located at 2100 metres in the Tari Gap area, Ambua Lodge showcases local architecture, spectacular views and modest luxury.
-The 36 individual units feature picture windows and a modern bathroom inside the lodge.
+Located at 7000 feet in the Tari Gap area, Ambua Lodge showcases local architecture, spectacular views and modest luxury.
+The 36 cottage style units feature picture windows with outstanding views of the valley.
 With its beautiful Highland architecture, the main building houses a lounge, bar, dining room and a beautiful, cosy central fireplace.
 An additional 18 luxury rooms were recently constructed to meet the increased demand for accommodation.

-On an island spit, the new Lake Murray Lodge has found its home in this remote area on the largest lake in PNG.
-Guests are accommodated in 12 individual cabin rooms overlooking the lake.
-They are furnished with king, twin or double beds, ceiling fans, modern en suite bathrooms, an elevated veranda and wonderful view of the lake.
-The main lodge building with a wraparound veranda is the perfect place to enjoy exceptional sunsets over the water and houses a dining room, lounge, bar and reception.
-Lake Murray Lodge arranges excursions around the lake in eight-seat river boats to visit local villages, birding sites and fishing spots.
-With a rich population of birds, fish and a unique culture, this lodge is an exceptional experience for travellers wanting to experience this remote destination in comfort.
+The main lodge building features an airy lounge, dining room and bar area and a large wraparound veranda, making it the perfect place to enjoy exceptional sunsets over the water.
+Lake Murray Lodge arranges boat excursions around the lake to visit local villages, birding sites and fishing spots.
+With a rich population of birds, fish and a unique tribal culture, this lodge is an exceptional experience for travellers wishing to experience this remote destination in comfort.

 Karawari Lodge – East Sepik Province

-Overlooking the Karawari River in the Sepik region, Karawari Lodge is set in dense tropical lowland rainforest in one of the most remote and culturally rich areas of PNG.
-The guest cottages nestled in the vast jungle are made from local materials and offer comfort with modern luxuries.
-The main building of the lodge is built in the form of a haus tambaran, or spirit house, that contains the dining area, bar, lounge and an incredible collection of Sepik artefacts.
-With no roads in the area, the Karawari River provides the only access.
-For a truly old-world experience, guests can try jungle, river and village exploration.
-Cruising the jungle fringed waterways is particularly memorable.
-The lodge is accessible via air transfer from Karawari’s private airstrip.
+Overlooking the Karawari River in the Sepik region, Karawari Lodge is set in the dense tropical rainforest in the heart of one of the most remote and culturally rich areas of PNG.
+The guest cottages, overlooking the winding river and vast jungle below are made from local materials and offer guests a comfortable stay.
+The main building of the lodge is built in the form of a haus tambaran, or spirit house, that contains a the dining area, bar, lounge and an incredible collection of Sepik artefacts.
+With no roads in the area, The lodge is only accessible via small aircraft or the river itself.
+Cruising the jungle fringed waterways and visiting the small villages that line its shores is particularly memorable.